 All of the above facts lead to the conclusion that the stranding analysis does not explain all cases of Q-float.
 An associate does not move out of a constituent, stranding the quantifier.
-However, a number of facts still argue that there is a movement dependency between a FQ and its associate: a FQ may associate with A- or \overline{A} -positions (24-25) and is sensitive to islands (33-35).
+However, a number of facts still argue that there is a movement dependency between a FQ and its associate: a FQ may associate with A- or \overline{A} -positions (25-26) and is sensitive to islands (34-36).
 In addition, a FQ shows reconstruction effects for binding conditions:

-(54) ishaʿat-in ʿsan -hui/nafsihi ʿsali-uni ʔankara=ha kull-a=ha. rumors-ACC about himi/himselfi Alii-NOM denied.3F.PL=3F.PL all-ACC=3F.PL.
-'Rumors about himselfi, Alii has all denied.'
-(Binding Condition B) (55) kutub-an ʿsan al-raʔiisi lam yaqraʔ=ha huwa kull-a=ha. books-ACC about the-president NEG read.3M.PL=3F.PL hei all-ACC=3F.PL 'Books about the president i, hei did not read all.'
-(Binding Condition C)
+(55) isha?at-in San -hu i /nafsih i Sali-un i ?ankara=h a kull-a=ha. rumors-ACC C about t him i /himsel $f_i Ali_i$ -NOM I denied.3F.
+PL=3F.PL all-ACC=3F.PL.
+'Rumors ab out hir $nself_i$, Ali i ha (Binding Condition ι B) (56) kutub-an San al-ra?iis i l am yaqra?: =ha huwa kul l-a=ha. books-ACC about he i all- ACC=3F.PL 'Books ab out the (Binding Condition C)

-It therefore seems that Q-float cannot result from movement of the associate out a continuous constituent that includes it and the quantifier.
+It therefore seems that Q-float cannot result from movement of the associate out of a continuous constituent that includes it and the quantifier.
 It rather appears that the associate moves out of a projection that dominates both it and the quantifier.
 I will present an analysis that reconciles these apparently conflicting facts in section 4.

 The adverbial analysis, on the other hand, was proposed as an alternative to the movement analysis.
 Proponents of the adverbial analysis proposed that FQs are adverbial elements that semantically modify the predicates they combine with, or in some versions of the analysis, that modify their associate NPs (Kayne 1975, Dowty and Brodie 1984, Miyagawa 1989, Baltin 1995, Bobaljik 1995, Torrego 1996, Brisson 1998, Benmamoun 1999, among others).
 The majority of the arguments used to argue for the adverbial analysis were the same arguments that rendered the movement analysis problematic: FQs appear in positions that are not known to be thematic positions (NP trace positions), and FQs cannot appear in the object position of some verbs (e.g., passives) which are known to be thematic positions.
-As shown in section 2.2, these criticisms were mainly based on facts from English and French, and are not applicable to Arabic as supported by empirical evidence.
+As shown in section 2.2, these criticisms were mainly based on facts from English and French, and are inapplicable to Arabic.

 A third analysis that has been recently proposed is a hybrid analysis (e.g., Fitzpatrick 2006).
 This analysis argues that in some languages both stranding and adverbial modification are available as Q-floating strategies.
-This analysis would explain the cases in which movement is impossible, and still would account for the movement-like properties of Q-float, like the fact that Arabic FQs may be associated with both A and \overline{A} positions.
-However, I do not adopt this analysis here because I believe that a uniform analysis of the facts would be more parsimonious than two.
+The analysis would explain the cases in which movement is impossible, and still would account for the movement-like properties of Q-float, like the fact that Arabic FQs may be associated with both A and \overline{A} positions.
+However, I do not adopt this analysis here because I believe that a uniform analysis of the Arabic facts would be more parsimonious than two.

 The conclusion that I reach, then, is that existing accounts of Q-float do not explain the Arabic facts perfectly.
-The distribution and the nature of the elements that float indicate that FQs cannot have formed continuous constituents with their associates at any stage of the derivations, nor are they projected as VP adverbials.
+The distribution and the nature of the elements that float indicate that FQs cannot have formed continuous constituents with their associates at any stage of the derivation, nor are they projected as VP adverbials.
 More importantly, though, is that previous accounts, whether hybrid or not, are designed to account for cases of quantifier float.
-We have seen that the pattern of floating in Arabic can be seen with a range of elements, and not necessarily with quantifiers, which calls for a general account.
+We have seen that the floating phenomenon in Arabic can be seen with a range of elements, and not necessarily with quantifiers, which calls for a general account.